 |ENERGY SOURCE||GREENHOUSE GAS COEFFICIENT|

 |Utility Electricity||0.000288962 ton CO2e / kWh|

 |Natural Gas||0.00005311 ton CO2e / kBTU|

 Building emission limits and coefficients for 2035-2039 and 2040-2049 will also be published by January 1, 2023.
 These limits must achieve an average emissions intensity of no more than 0.0014 tons of CO2 equivalent per sq.ft. by 2050.

-Emission deductions are available for using clean distributed energy sources, or by purchasing greenhouse gas offsets or renewable energy credits.
+Emission deductions are available for using clean energy sources, or by purchasing greenhouse gas offsets and renewable energy credits.
 Under LL97 of 2019, the following count as clean distributed energy sources:

 Alternative Compliance Options for Buildings with Limited Capital

 Reducing building emissions can require a significant investment over time, and funds may be limited in properties such as rent-regulated apartment buildings.
 These buildings can meet LL97 of 2019 by applying prescriptive energy efficiency measures, instead of reducing emissions below a limit.

 - Adjusting temperature settings for space heating and hot water according to the building requirements and occupancy.